GeorgiGabrilov/WebAppProject/README.md

 This repository includes a GitHub Actions workflow for testing the application , the workflow runs on every pull request to the main branch.
 It checks that the app starts properly and that the /health endpoint responds with a 200 status code.

+## GitHub Actions CI
+ A GitHub Actions workflow is configured to automatically:

+- Set up Python
+- Install dependencies
+- Run a basic test to check the `/health` endpoint (optional based on project scale)

+This ensures that every push or pull request is verified with automated tests.

 ### Technologies Used

 * Flask (Python)